ericv8v9s/serve-common/README.md

-Because this initialization is based on an environment variable, `start` should be invoked before any child processes are started, and therefore should happend early in the application startup.
+Because this initialization is based on an environment variable, `start` should be invoked before any child processes are started, and therefore should happen early in the application startup.
 For gunicorn applications,
 you may want to consider a two stage startup that first runs a plain Python application to start the IPC server